 How To Start

 The best place to begin in your Hara Hachi Bu practice is to be conscious of the quantity of food you are accustomed to.
 Take time to think and evaluate.
 Many macrobiotic people tend to overeat or eat until full, but justify it because they are eating vegetables and grains.
 I have witnessed mountains of food, enough to feed at least 3 people, piled high on the plate of a single person having lunch.
 I have rarely seen someone eat sparsely, unless they are ill.
-If you determine that you are eating until full or overeating, cut back slightly at first and chew your food more thoroughly.
+If you eat until full or overeat, cut back slightly at first and chew your food more thoroughly.
 Chewing will help you feel more satisfied with a smaller amount of food.

 You can usually feel a small but noticeable difference within one day.
 This should help encourage you to continue down this path the next day.
 What you will soon discover is that you need less and less food to feel satisfied.
 You will actually feel more satisfied as a result.
 I have noticed that it also helps me to prepare a small plate of food, reminding myself that I am not having seconds.
 I have also noticed that while it may be difficult to get up from the table while I am still slightly hungry, I soon lose this feeling and a feeling of contentment takes it’s place soon after.
 It has become a most delightful experience and rewarding practice.

 We can utilize the practice of Hara Haci Bu in other aspects of our lives.
 Having less stuff in our possession makes it easier to navigate and enjoy this life.
 Maybe the less stuff we have, the more fun we have.
 Many years ago, a friend seemed to understand this concept quite well.
 Whenever he would travel, Bob would give away his possessions to his friends and would feel better as a direct result.
 He likened it to the pleasure one experiences after emptying one’s bowels.